-Cash receipts Performed By Date Working paper Ref Objective To ensure cash receipts are correctly identified and recorded.
-Procedures 1 Document the system for receipts (e.g. offerings counted by 2 people and signed for).
+Cash receipts Performed By Working paper Ref Objective To ensure cash receipts are correctly identified and recorded. рарет Кет 1 Procedures Document the system for receipts (e.g. offerings counted by 2 people and signed for).
 Note any weaknesses in controls and report to finance committee or church council together with recommendations.
 Consider audit implications.
-2 Select a sample of receipts from the cash receipts journal (cash book) and test as follows: (i) agree details to duplicate receipt books (ii) ensure the receipt is classified correctly (iii) agree amounts to stamped bank deposit slips and trace through to bank statements (iv) check the promptness of banking (v) check additions review other receipts for unusual items test-check to planned giving records.
-3 Review weekly offering count sheets for date sequence and test check to banking.
+2 Select a sample of receipts from the cash receipts journal (cash book) and test as follows: 3 Review weekly offering count sheets for date sequence and test check to banking.
 4 Review the cash receipts book for receipt number sequence, to ensure completeness, and sight any cancelled receipts.
 5 Sight receipt book register (if any) and make sure it is up to date.